eyzx7x/docs-supergluu-prod/3.1.3/sources/user-guide/index.md

 ## Overview
 This guide will show how to use the Super Gluu two-factor authentication mobile application.
 It covers initial set-up, managing keys and logs, and general settings.

+!!!
+Note
+    Screenshots below are shown in iOS.
+Android is roughly the same.

 ## Initial Setup

 ### Camera Access Prompt